ul-mds/gecko/docs/data-generation.md

 Gecko exposes the function `from_frequency_table` for this purpose.
 Point the generator to the CSV file.
-It requires some additional information in order to correctly read the CSV file.
-Since it contains a header with column names, the `header` argument needs to be set to `True`.
-Furthermore, since the columns are named, the value and frequency columns need to be explicitly passed in too.
+Since the columns are named, the value and frequency columns need to be explicitly passed in.

 ```py
 import numpy as np